Flying Squid Are Actually Real!

 Over recent years, Japanese fish-based scientists have been on the lookout for these amazing chaps.
 They have found that at least one species of squid can fire itself out of the water, and it can reach speeds of 11 meters per second – that’s faster than Usain Bolt over 100m, would you believe?

-These Japanese flying squid can stay airborne for up to 3 seconds and travel an impressive 30 meters per leap from the water.
+These Japanese flying squid can stay airborne for up to 3 seconds and travel an impressive 30 meters per leap.
 I found a few videos demonstrating their skills, including a guy getting hit in the face by one.

 Animal Collection